lsst/rtn-045/index.rst

 Sorting makes the table display exactly reproducible, which helps when performing the non-interactive "differencing" to compare notebook output with old and new versions of the environment (i.e., when preparing to "bump" the recommended image).
+It also makes notebook outputs exactly reproducible for all users, which prevents any confusion.

 Results from a Table Access Protocol (TAP) service search are best displayed as an ``astropy`` table using ``.to_table()``, or as a pandas dataframe using ``.to_table().to_pandas()``.